n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/If/README.md

 	- Not Equal
 	- Regex

+You can choose to split a workflow when any of the specified conditions are met, or only when all the specified conditions are met using the options in the ***Combine*** dropdown list.

 ## Example Usage

-This workflow executes two different Set nodes based on the output given by the Function node.
+This workflow executes two different *Set* nodes based on the output given by an *IF* node.
 You can also find the [workflow](https://n8n.io/workflows/581) on the website.
 This example usage workflow would use the following four nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Function](../../core-nodes/Function/README.md)
 - [IF]()